 The orthonormal basis produced as output is defined recursively by a) subtracting the orthogonal projection to the closed subspace generated by all previous vectors and b) normalizing.
 We denote the orthogonal projection onto a closed subspace by and the normalization of a vector by .
 For ordinals define

-where the projection is known to exist, since is complete.
+where is the closure of the span of , noting that the projection is known to exist, since is complete.
 This can be rewritten more explicitly using transfinite recursion as

 where the sum on the right is well defined by the Bessel inequality, i.e. only countably many coefficients are non-zero and they are square-summable.
 A simple (transfinite) inductive argument shows that the are unit vectors orthogonal to each other, and that the span of is equal to the span of for .
 Therefore is an orthonormal basis of .